-Delivery of Priorities - Achievements, Challenges & Risks (2)
+Resources

-AcademyNEL - access to training facilities to enable delivery of the programmes.
+Key challenges: AcademyNEL - access to training facilities to enable delivery of the programmes.
 Phase 2 of property rationalisation should provide training facilities but there is a challenge in the interim period to locate suitable training facilities within the available budget.
 An additional challenge is cancellations and no shows to courses which impacts on delivery and potential costs if courses are cancelled due to cancellations and no shows but we are committed to the cost of the venue hire.
 Business Support Re-design - to build the flexibility and resilience across the model, the focus will be on the skills base of the workforce and upskilling of the teams across the services.
-Influencing the use of AI for all of BS practices where able to across the client groups.
+Influencing the use of Al for all of BS practices where able to across the client groups.
 Property Disposals - whilst disposals are being agreed, offers are invariably subject to planning agreement and/or further due diligence.
 This can create a challenge in terms of cashflow, as the capital receipt is only realised on completion.
 The pilot to take certain properties to auction proved successful, which enables swifter completion of sale.
 However, this is not appropriate for all disposals as it does not afford the Council any due diligence relating to the purchaser's plans for future use.

-There is an on-going challenge within the Resources area in terms of capacity to support the programmes and projects in service areas that require any combination of legal, finance, ICT, People & Culture, project management and procurement expertise.
+There is an on-going challenge within the Resources area in terms of capacity to support the programmes and projects in service areas that require any combination of legal, finance, ICT, People &amp; Culture, project management and procurement expertise.
 For major projects, additional external capacity is being utilised to help to mitigate the challenge.

-Risks to nondelivery:

-The key risk relating to Resources is capacity to support the delivery of priorities identified throughout this report.
+Risks to non- delivery: The key risk relating to Resources is capacity to support the delivery of priorities identified throughout this report.
 This risk is mitigated through a robust Business Development Framework, which requires services to bring forward business cases and identify the resource that will be needed to support their business case, whether that be finance, legal, ICT, procurement, project management or people & culture capacity.
 In some cases, particularly the larger programmes, the procurement of external capacity is factored into the programme.
 However, this does not always solve the issue as recruitment of suitable expertise for a limited time can be challenging.

-There are risks around the property disposal programme relating to fluctuating market conditions and the wider economy that can have a significant impact on property values and the market appetite.
-We work closely with our contracted marketing agents PPH Commercial Ltd. to monitor this.
+this.